backend-development/backend-development-textbook/source/asset_pipeline.md

 or `is string concatenation faster than string interpolation?`.

 These 'micro optimizations' are hardly ever necssary with modern programming languages and computers.
-Using rails, postgres and a modern hosting service you will have no trouble serving hundreds of users a day and achieving adequate performance for all of them.
+Using Rails, Postgres and a modern hosting service you will have no trouble serving hundreds of users a day and achieving adequate performance for all of them.